ashbywinch/books_to_anki/readme.md

 book-to-flashcard uses AI language parsing (via the spacy library) to try and split long sentences in such a way that they can be individually understood and translated without context.

 DeepL is used to translate each card to a language of the user's choice.
+The list of available languages can be found here: <https://developers.deepl.com/docs/resources/supported-languages#target-languages>

 The length of the "text chunks" and the size of the font on the cards is configurable.

 ### Examples

+See <https://developers.deepl.com/docs/resources/supported-languages#target-languages> for the list of language codes that the translate option understands.

 ```Powershell
 book-to-flashcard from-text 'my-russian-book.txt' pipeline 'ru_core_news_sm' translate --deeplkey 'YOUR_KEY' --lang 'EN-GB' to-sidebyside --fontsize=20